Flat Fee Landlord

 The tenant in Loudoun is increasingly a tech professional — AWS, Microsoft Azure, Google Cloud, and dozens of colocation providers have campuses here, and the people who run those operations live in Brambleton, One Loudoun, Ashburn Village, and Moorefield Station.
 These are high-income, stable tenants who rent new construction willingly and care deeply about maintenance responsiveness.

 Loudoun's new construction presents a specific management consideration: builder warranty periods overlap with early tenancy.
-A two-year-old townhome in Brambleton may develop issues that are warrantable — you need a property manager who understands the builder warranty claims process.
+A two-year-old townhome in Brambleton may develop issues that are warrantable — you need a property manager who understands the builder warranty claims process and can pursue warranty repairs rather than billing you for new contractor work.

 Prince William County: Best Yield